webdsl/webdsl-docs/docs/reference/send-email.md

 # Send Email

 This page describes how to create an email template and send email from your application.
-Make sure the email settings are configured in application.ini, see [[selectpage(Manual/ApplicationConfiguration)|Application Configuration]].
-If you are interested in storing email addresses in an entity, have a look at the [Email](https://webdsl.org/selectpage/Manual/Types#Email) type page.
+Make sure the email settings are configured in application.ini, see [Application Configuration](../app-configuration).
+If you are interested in storing email addresses in an entity, have a look at the [Email](../types#email) type.

 Defining an email template: